Broadcast2World Blog

 The YouTube Learning Statistics from Think with Google found that 86% of U.S. adults used YouTube regularly to learn new things.

-Jazza is one such YouTube channel that teaches people how to draw and makes content surrounding various art challenges.
+Jazza is one such YouTube channel that teaches people how to draw and make content surrounding various art challenges.

 He makes sure his videos also give a hint to his expertise in digital art from time to time, especially using his YouTube intro.